Walking past Maastricht architecture with Nicole Maurer

 De Krul

-Wyck and Céramique
+Wyck & Céramique

-Skatepark on the Maas
+Skatepark on the Meuse

 "The skate park on the Griend is a design of our own; the first design for the city of Maastricht when we moved here in 2005.
 For the design, we worked very closely with the skaters themselves.
 In a city with 'impossible pavement' (cobbles and cobblestones, ed.) for skating, we incorporated everything in this park that you don't find on the streets here.
 Think sleek concrete, curbs, ramps and more that will still allow you to get your money's worth as a skater."